Skip to main content

 Classification

-Regarding patients having dominant neuropathic painful affectation, the UK screening test score for DPN represents a noninvasive and highly reproducible method for screening and grading diabetic inferior limb chronic denervation.10 Based on sensory and vibration perception thresholds, DPN can be easily detected and scored (0–10 points) as normal (0–1), mild (2–4), moderate (5–6), or severe (7–10 points).7,10
+Regarding patients having dominant neuropathic painful affectation, the UK screening test score for DPN represents a noninvasive and highly reproducible method for screening and grading diabetic lower limb chronic denervation.10 Based on sensory and vibration perception thresholds, DPN can be easily detected and scored (0-10 points) as normal (0-1), mild (2-4), moderate (5-6), or severe (7-10).7,10

 Figure 1

-It is thought that further on, this initial pathogenic path divides itself into the microvascular vasa nervorum and separate vasa vasorum structural wall and endothelial damage; hence, this dichotomy may induce independent endothelial injuries for both vascular and neural microcirculatory networks.1,6,12 These dichotomic self-unfolding microcirculatory alterations seem responsible for triggering the next characteristic neuropathic vs ischemic individual pain symptoms.1,12
+This initial pathogenic path divides itself into the microvascular vasa nervorum and separate vasa vasorum structural wall and endothelial damage (Figure 1); hence, this dichotomy may induce independent endothelial injuries for both vascular and neural microcirculatory nourishing networks.1,6,12

 Clinical Features and Appropriate Diagnostics